 An easy rule to follow is to get up every 90 minutes and stretch your legs.
 That means, every hour and a half, head to the kitchen to make a cuppa or nip outside to get some fresh air.
 Your body will thank you.

-Apps like Alarmed allow you to set reminders for yourself, helping you turn this into a habit.
+There are several apps available that allow you to set reminders for yourself, helping you turn this into a habit.

 2. Walk a little (and then a lot)

 It's recommended that you take 10,000 steps per day.
-If you’ve been living a sedentary life, or working from home for the majoirty of the past 18 months, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.
+If you’ve been living a sedentary life, or working from home for the majority of the past 18 months, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.

 Why not start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps?
 And you don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.